-As depicted in Figure \ref{fig:dlrm_growth} (b), the memory-intensive nature of the embedding layer grows continuously, placing constraints on data center infrastructures \cite{zhao2022understanding}.
-Recent studies leveraged near-memory processing (NMP) and processing-in-memory (PIM) to accelerate AI models by exploiting memory parallelism \cite{he2020newton}, \cite{ke2020recnmp}, \cite{kwon2019tensordimm}, \cite{lee2021hardware}, \cite{park2024attacc}.
-For recommendation systems, TensorDIMM \cite{kwon2019tensordimm}, RecNMP \cite{ke2020recnmp}, TRiM \cite{park2021trim} and SPACE \cite{kal2021space} accelerated GnR via NMP and PIM to address memory-intensive characteristic.
-On the other hand, as shown in Figure \ref{fig:dlrm_growth} (b), the model size of DLRM has grown by 16 times from 2020 to 2024, as incorporating more items result in better model quality \cite{mudigere2022software}, \cite{sethi2022recshard}.
-Serving inference with a multi-node server or introducing solid-state drives (SSDs) could be solutions, but they produce high synchronization costs, vulnerability to failures, and a negative impact on execution time \cite{ardestani2022supporting}, \cite{zhao2019aibox}.
-An algorithmic approach, the hashing trick \cite{weinberger2009feature}, fits the model into the memory capacity budget at the cost of accuracy degradation.
-Weight-sharing algorithms, which transform the original embedding table into multiple small subtables, are proposed to compensate for such drawbacks.
-Nevertheless, these methods amplify the off-chip memory access and are still memory-intensive.
-Prior NMP/PIM systems for recommendation models are ineffective because the multiplication used in these algorithms requires operands from subtables to reside in the same NMP/PIM unit, unlike simpler GnR.
-This limitation necessitates CPU-PIM communication, causing severe overhead.
-Furthermore, they are not optimized for exploiting data locality of these methods.
-There exist other algorithmic methods \cite{ginart2021mixed}, \cite{lyu2022optembed}, but the weight-sharing algorithm is superior in degree of compression.
+On the other hand, as shown in Figure \ref{fig:dlrm_growth}, the model size of DLRM has grown 16 times from 2020 to 2024.
+The model’s growth is attributed to the incorporation of more item, which generally achieves better model quality \cite{mudigere2022software, sethi2022recshard}.
+Serving inferences with a multi-node server or introducing solid-state drives (SSDs) could be solutions, but they produce significant synchronization costs, vulnerability to failures, and a negative impact on execution time \cite{ardestani2022supporting, zhao2019aibox}.
+To mitigate model size growth, the hashing trick \cite{weinberger2009feature} is utilized to fit the model into the memory capacity budget at the cost degradation in accuracy.
+Weight-sharing algorithms \cite{shi2020compositional, yin2021tt} that transforms the original embedding table into multiple smaller subtables is robust to this drawback and significantly reduce the model size at the same time.
+There are other algorithmic methods \cite{ginart2021mixed, lyu2022optembed}, but the weight-sharing algorithm is superior in terms of the degree of compression.
+Nevertheless, these methods amplify off-chip memory access and are still memory-intensive.
+Direct application of NMP/PIM architectures designed for recommendation system inference to the embedding layer with weight-sharing algorithms is an inefficient approach.
+The memory access is more than double that of the original embedding layer, increasing the embedding layer latency as well as its execution time with NMP/PIM.
+Furthermore, the multiplication used in these algorithms requires operands from subtables to reside in the same NMP/PIM unit, unlike the simpler GnR.
+This necessitates CPU-PIM communication, which causes a severe throughput overhead.